autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-wait_set.md

             RCLCPP_INFO(this->get_logger(), "I heard: [%s]", msg.data.c_str());
 ```

 A single `rclcpp::WaitSet` object is able to observe multiple subscription objects.
-If there are multiple subscriptions for different topics, you can check arrival of incoming messages per subscription.
-Algorithms used in the field of autonomous robot requires multiple incoming messages, like sensor data or actuation state.
-Using `rclcpp::WaitSet` for the multiple subscriptions, they are able to check whether of not required messages have arrived without taking any message.
+If there are multiple subscriptions for different topics, you can check the arrival of incoming messages per subscription.
+Algorithms used in the field of autonomous robots requires multiple incoming messages, such as sensor data or actuation state.
+Using `rclcpp::WaitSet` for the multiple subscriptions, they are able to check whether or not required messages have arrived without taking any message.

 ```c++
       auto wait_result = wait_set_.wait(std::chrono::milliseconds(0));